Cyclone Idai

-Intense Tropical Cyclone Idai (/ɪ'daɪ, 'i:daɪ/) was one of the worst tropical cyclones on record to affect Africa and the Southern Hemisphere.
+Intense Tropical Cyclone Idai (/ɪ'daɪ, 'i:daɪ/) was one of the costliest and deadliest tropical cyclones on record to affect Africa and the Southern Hemisphere.
 The long-lived storm caused catastrophic damage, and a humanitarian crisis in Mozambique, Zimbabwe, and Malawi, leaving more than 1,500 people dead and many more missing.
 Idai is the deadliest tropical cyclone recorded in the South-West Indian Ocean basin.
 In the Southern Hemisphere, which includes the Australian, South Pacific, and South Atlantic basins, Idai ranks as the second-deadliest tropical cyclone on record.
 The only system with a higher death toll is the 1973 Flores cyclone that killed 1,650 off the coast of Indonesia.
 Idai is also the second costliest tropical cyclone in the South-West Indian Ocean basin, behind Cyclone Chido of 2024.

 The tenth named storm, seventh tropical cyclone, and seventh intense tropical cyclone of the 2018–19 South-West Indian Ocean cyclone season, Idai originated from a tropical depression that formed off the east coast of Mozambique on 4 March 2019.
 The storm, Tropical Depression 11, made landfall in Mozambique later in the day and remained a tropical depression through its five-day trek over land.
 On 9 March, the depression re-emerged into the Mozambique Channel and strengthened into Moderate Tropical Storm Idai on the next day.
 Idai then began a stint of rapid intensification, reaching an initial peak intensity as an intense tropical cyclone, with sustained winds of 175 km/h on 11 March.
 Idai then began to weaken, due to ongoing structural changes within its inner core, falling to tropical cyclone intensity.
 Idai's intensity remained stagnant for about a day or so before it began to re-intensify.
 On 14 March, Idai reached its peak intensity, with maximum sustained winds of 195 km/h and a minimum central pressure of 940 hPa (27.76 inHg).
 Idai then began to weaken as it approached the coast of Mozambique, due to less favourable conditions, weakening below intense tropical cyclone status later that day.
 On 15 March, Idai made landfall near Beira, Mozambique, subsequently weakening into a remnant low on 16 March.
 Idai's remnants slowly continued inland for another day, before reversing course and turning eastward on 17 March.
 On 19 March, Idai's remnants re-emerged into the Mozambique Channel and eventually dissipated on 21 March.